Introduction to Lucca

-For those visitors tired of the crowds of tourists clogging the streets of Tuscan towns known for their beauty and culture, Lucca offers a wonderfully laidback alternative.
-Its long history, beautiful churches, lively piazzas, and fabulous restaurants all encircled by tree-topped Renaissance walls make it a unique and fascinating place to visit for a full day or just for a few hours.
+Cruise visitors tired of tourist crowds clogging the streets of Tuscany known for their beauty and culture, will find that Lucca offers a wonderfully laid-back alternative.
+Its long history, beautiful churches, quaint piazzas and fabulous restaurants, all encircled by tree-topped Renaissance walls make it a unique and fascinating place to visit for a full day or just for a few hours.

 Photo © IQCruising.com